nikitavoloboev/data/README.md

 You can quickly search the contents of this wiki above or you can explore the tree view to the left.

-You can access [any entry](https://github.com/nikitavoloboev/knowledge/blob/master/SUMMARY.md) from this wiki super fast using [Alfred My Mind](https://github.com/nikitavoloboev/alfred-my-mind) workflow.
+You can access any note from this wiki super fast using [Alfred My Mind](https://github.com/nikitavoloboev/alfred-my-mind) workflow.

 Aside from this wiki, I share [code snippets](https://code.nikitavoloboev.xyz) and build [Learn Anything](ideas/learn-anything.md).